Process

 and group-id

 from the parent process.
 This information controls the level of access to the process.
-You can use setuid or setgid to enable a process to inherit the file owner permissions.
+You can use or to enable a process to inherit the file owner permissions.

 Each process has the following attributes: